-Our hope is that this webpage and all of KinderNature.org will be the go-to-source for resources and information to support parents, child care providers, early childhood educators, and trainers of early childhood outdoor learning.
+Our hope is that all of KinderNature.org will be the go-to-source for resources and information to support parents, child care providers, early childhood educators, and trainers of early childhood outdoor learning.

 The KinderNature and ICEC websites, electronic communications (email, blogs), and online courses all provide different aspects of ongoing support for educators (and those who work with them) as they integrate age-appropriate, place-based inquiry into their activities and programs.
 Professional development for educators (formal and non-formal) that includes learning communities that can collaborate and interact over time are more effective than “workshops” alone and online tools can enhance face-to face training (PEER Associates, 2013).

 Download these handy resources for sharing with other teachers, staff, administrators, and parents!